 There is so much more to experience in our relationship with God.
-Most of us have barely scratched the surface of the richness of relationship possible with Christ and from which can then flow a greater manifestation of His power to minister His hope to hurting humanity.
+Most of us have barely scratched the surface of the richness of relationship possible with Christ which will result in a greater manifestation of His power to minister His hope to hurting humanity.
 What degree of intimacy do I have with the King of kings?
 He wants a much closer involvement in our lives so He can reveal more of Himself to us.
 Refuse to settle for less than is your right as His child.

 This deeper life is the result of a fully committed life and undivided heart (Ps 34:4-7, 86:11).
 God requires more of us than what we have given up till now.
-Many professing believers talk as if they know God, yet their lives indicate a different picture, yet the truth is revealed by actions, not talk.
-It is questionable if responding to an altar call without a change of life is a real conversion.
-The danger of the 'cheap gospel' that doesn't result in a lifestyle transformation is that many will be shut out of heaven because it was only a mental acknowledgement, not a heart decision that altered the trajectory of their life (Mt 7:21-23).
-Many also don’t invite Him to guide them in their daily life; the challenging words of Jesus are, "Why call me Lord, and don't do the things I say" (Ps 37:3,4; Prov 3:5,6; Lk 6:46).
+Many professing believers talk as if they know God, but their lives indicate a different picture, yet the truth is revealed by actions, not talk.
+It is questionable, if responding to an altar call without a change of life is a real conversion.
+The danger of the 'cheap gospel' that doesn't result in a lifestyle transformation is that many will be shut out of heaven because it was only a mental acknowledgement, not a heart decision with the altered the trajectory of their life (Mt 7:21-23).
+Many also don’t invite Him to guide them in their daily life yet the challenging words of Jesus are, "Why call me Lord, and don't do the things I say" (Ps 37:3,4; Prov 3:5,6; Lk 6:46).

 The natural mind (of the unsaved) doesn’t comprehend any of the potential blessings reserved for them in Heaven, if they will turn to Jesus.
 However, the Holy Spirit searches out all things, even the deep things of God and makes them known to believers.
 As we gain an understanding of what our rightful inheritance is in Christ, we can aim for it (Ps 119:18; Jn 16:12-15; 1 Cor 2:9-12; Eph 1:18-22).
 There are many glorious riches in Christ that are available for us, if we search for them and pay the price to have them (Eph 3:14-21; Col 1:9-12).